introvertkid/Chjm/README.md

     * Initial Release

 * 0.2 (Incoming)
-    * Add shop to buy new characters
+    * Add shop feature to buy new characters
-    * Connect with Facebook to play with friends
+    * Connect with Facebook to share highscore and challenge friends

 ## 📞Contact